Mikejo5000/vsts-docs-pr/docs/repos/git/pull-request-templates.md

 Default pull request templates are automatically applied to the description field when a new pull request is created.
 To configure your repository with a default pull request template, create a file named `pull_request_template.md` or `pull_request_template.txt` and save it in the default branch of your repository in one of the following folders.

 - A folder named `.vsts` that is contained in the root folder of the repository
-- A folder name `docs` that is contained in the root folder of the repository
+- A folder named `docs` that is contained in the root folder of the repository
 - The root folder of the repository

 Multiple locations are provided to give you flexibility in where you store your pull request templates.
 When a pull request is created, VSTS searches the designated folders in the order given, and uses the first default pull request template it finds.